 Choose a healthy diet.
 Women who eat a Mediterranean diet supplemented with extra-virgin olive oil and mixed nuts may have a reduced risk of breast cancer.
 The Mediterranean diet focuses mostly on plant-based foods, such as fruits and vegetables, whole grains, legumes, and nuts.
 People who follow the Mediterranean diet choose healthy fats, such as olive oil, over butter and fish instead of red meat.

 Recurrent Breast Cancer

 Recurrent breast cancer is considered to be an advanced cancer.
 In such cases, the disease has come back in spite of the initial treatment.
 Most recurrences appear within the first 2 - 3 years after treatment, but breast cancer can recur many years later.
-Treatment options are based on the stage at which the cancer reappears, whether or not the tumor is hormone responsive, and the age of the patient.
+Treatment options are based on the stage at which the cancer reappears, whether or not the tumour is hormone responsive, and the age of the patient.
 Between 10 - 20% of recurring cancers are local.
 Most recurrent cancers are metastatic.
 All patients with recurring cancer are candidates for clinical trials.